When to visit the vet?

 - Decreased Pupillary Light Reflex

 Vital functionsVital functions are essential bodily functions necessary to sustain life.
 These include breathing, heart rate, blood pressure, body temperature, and level of consciousness. such as breathing and heartbeat may be impaired.
 Breathing may be irregular or shallow, and the heartbeat may become weak and slow.
-These symptoms require immediate veterinary treatment as they endanger the dog’s life.
+These symptoms require immediate veterinary treatment, as they put the dog’s life at risk.

 Diagnosis

-The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+Diagnosing comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. in dogs begins with a thorough clinical examination by a veterinarian.
 The veterinarian will check the dog’s vital signs, including heart rate, respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. rate, and body temperature, and look for visible signs of injury or poisoning.
+Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. rate, and body temperature, and look for visible signs of injuries or poisoning.

 Blood tests are an essential part of the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..
-They can provide information about blood sugar and electrolyte levels and provide clues to possible poisoning or metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
+They can provide information about blood sugar and electrolyte levels and offer clues to possible poisoning or metabolicMetabolic refers to metabolism, i.e. the entirety of chemical processes that take place in a living organism to enable life processes.
 Metabolic disorders can cause a variety of Diseases in Dogs and cats. disorders.
-They can also help identify inflammatory markers that may indicate an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+They can also help identify an inflammatory markerInflammatory markers are substances in the blood that increase in concentration when there are inflammatory conditions in the body.
+They help with the diagnosis and monitoring of inflammatory conditions in dogs and cats. that could indicate an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 Therapy